mgmillani/paphragen/README.md

 Most tools for password generation that we know just generate a random sequence of characters and cannot properly estimate the strength of a passphrase.

 `paphragen` is capable not only of generating passphrases from a given word list, it can also build such word lists given sufficient text input (e.g. books, news articles...).
 It also properly computes the strength of the generated password.
-A stream of random bytes can be used in order to achieve cryptographic quality randomness.
+A stream of random bytes can be used in order to achieve cryptographic-quality randomness.

 ## Building